Mesmaroth/Duckdeploy/README.md

 # Duckdeploy
-This script automates the process of encoding your ducky script, copying the payload to the sd, and ejecting the drive.
+This script automates the process of encoding your ducky script, copying the payload to the micro-sd, and ejecting the drive.

+**Notice** This script needs to be placed in the root directory of [Hak5's USB-Rubber-Ducky](https://github.com/hak5darren/USB-Rubber-Ducky) repo where `duckencoder.jar` resides.

 **Process:**
 - Encode ducky script